casey/just/README.md

 will be opt-in on a per-`justfile` basis, so users may migrate at their leisure.

-Features that aren't yet ready for stabilization are gated behind the `--unstable` flag.
-Features enabled by `--unstable` may change in backwards incompatible ways at any time.
-Unstable features can also be enabled by setting the environment variable `JUST_UNSTABLE` to any value other than `false`, `0`, or the empty string.
+Features that aren't yet ready for stabilization are marked as unstable and may change or be removed at any time.
+Using unstable features produces an error by default, which can be suppressed with by passing the `--unstable` flag, `set unstable`, or setting the environment variable `JUST_UNSTABLE`, to any value other than `false`, `0`, or the empty string.

 Editor Support
 --------------